NishanthKiruthivasan/IO-WS-T/README.md

 # IO(WS)T

 This is an IoT device that senses droplets from water tap leakage and informs communicates that through Wi-fi.
 This was developed pre Covid-19 lockdowns.
 The water sensing part was very hard to figure out.
-I tried multiple sensor like force sensors, vibration sensors and flex sensors but none of them were ssensitive enough to detect water droplets.
+I tried multiple sensors like force, vibration and flex but none of them were ssensitive enough to detect water droplets.
 After much brainstorming I planned to use ADXL335 accelerometer sensor aas I remember reading a paper in which it was used to detect pulse froma jugular vein of a person.
 Henci I stuck a flexible clear plastic sheet to the accelerometer and made my own high sensitive flex sensor.
 It worked like a dream.

 The programs developed use thread based programming to make it more efficient and fast.
 It is overkill for such a small project but it just felt right.
 I have attached the 2 programs which are two versions of the same code.